 If you don’t satisfy the criteria, perhaps because you can’t provide documentation or don’t have a credit history, consider specialist lending or non-conforming loans.
 There are a range of loans available from lenders who specialise in working with people who don’t meet prime criteria.
 There are low doc loans, for example, for people without much documentation, and bad credit home loans for those who have a poor credit history.
 With specialist lending, there’s no credit scoring and there are a number of alternative documentation routes.

-At Red Rock Mortgages, our brokers have access to a wide range of affordable, cost-effective specialist lending solutions.
+At Redrock, our brokers have access to a wide range of affordable, cost-effective specialist lending solutions.
 Request a consultation with one of our lenders today.